Relationships and Sex Education (RSE) Policy

 It will be reviewed annually by Rosanne Awadalla (Head of PSHE) in consultation with Wendy Burton (DSL) and Steve Boyes (external regulatory consultant), and updated in line with DfE guidelines and the ISI inspection framework.

-Latest updates by Rosanne Awadalla October 2023
+Latest update by Rosanne Awadalla June 2026

-Next review date by Rosanne Awadalla October 2024
+Next review date by Rosanne Awadalla June 2027

 Introduction